 Day 3: Windsor Castle, Stonehenge, and Bath

 I’m going to be honest: this day is packed from morning til night.
-If you’re doing this UK road trip with young kids, it might be tough to squeeze in all of these places.
-In that case, I’d cut out sightseeing in Bath and just head there for the night.
+If you’re road tripping from London to Edinburgh with young kids, it might be tough to squeeze in all of these places.
+In that case, I’d cut out sightseeing in Bath and just head there for a night’s rest.

 Visiting Windsor is a double treat.
 Not only do you get to wander a 1,000-year-old castle, but you’ll also walk through the charming Windsor village on your way there (pictured at the top of this post).